natalieagus/50005/docs/Problem Set/09-network-security.md

 > 2. Messages are encrypted using **AES-CBC with PKCS#7 padding**.
 > 3. The **same key `K`** is also used to compute **HMAC-SHA1** over the ciphertext.
 > 4. IVs are generated using the system time in seconds.
-> 5. Devices cache a signed “firmware OK” certificate from the server — signed using **RSA with SHA-1**.
+> 5. Devices cache a signed “firmware OK” certificate from the server, signed using **RSA with SHA-1**.
 > 6. Devices accept the certificate as long as the signature is valid, even if it's **expired or revoked**.

 You’re asked to comment on the design before deployment.